annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 ## Most accounting systems are poor at capturing costs

 Every time you interact with a customer it costs money.
 You might find that customers who cause a lot of trouble are actually causing a loss.

-There are rules of thumb.
-For example 50% of your customers are causing you to break even, a small number are making you a profit and some are causing a loss.
+There are rules of thumb; for example it might be that 50% of your customers are causing you to break even, a small number are making you a profit and some are causing a loss.
 You could find that you increase your profits by reducing your sales and being more selective about your customers.

 ## Are your costs delivering value?

 Expenses describe something that is giving value – they are not just costs.

 So for example, a new CEO might announce they are striking 10% off the cost base.
-But it's not strategic – those costs may be delivering value.
+But if it's not strategic this could very well be a bad move – those costs may be delivering value.

 ## The role of auditors is to say whether the accounts are true and fair